Azure/bicep-reps/active/0000-bicep-version-pinning.md

 The appropriate Bicep version will be determined by using the closest `bicepconfig.json` file to the Bicep file being compiled, merged with the default configuration.

-#### 1b.
-Cross-module compilation
+#### Cross-module compilation

 Each module can be constrained to a different version requirement specified in the closest `bicepconfig.json` to it.
-This will be beneficial when version ranges support is added, allowing a module author to set a minimum version for compatibility if the module uses features introduced after said version.
+This will be beneficial for version ranges, allowing a module author to set a minimum version for compatibility if the module uses features introduced after said version.

 Having said that, compilation of modules with conflicting version requirements should fail – if a module's Bicep version constraint does not match the installed Bicep binary, an error should be surfaced within the module and wherever the module is referenced.
 The following example illustrates this concept: